 Twigs or pebbles – Sometimes the ball will need a little help staying still.
 Placing a few nearby twigs or pebbles behind the ball can achieve this by preventing it from rolling away.

 In this photo a wide angle lens was used, and the ball provided an accent to the photo.

 How Does Refraction in Glass Ball Photography Work?

 The effect of refraction occurs when light passes through an object of denser mass.
 This bends the light as it passes through the object of denser mass.

-This effect is most easily seen when you place a pencil inside a water glass.
-You’ll notice that the pencil is distorted and slightly larger in the area that is in the water.
+This effect is obvious when you place a pencil inside a water glass.
+You’ll notice that the pencil is distorted and larger in the area that is in the water.
 That’s because of refraction.